-Yokoji-Zen Mountain Center is a Zen Buddhist Training Center located in the beautiful wilderness of the San Jacinto Mountains of Southern California.
+Yokoji-Zen Mountain Center is a fully accredited Zen Buddhist Training Center located in the beautiful wilderness of the San Jacinto Mountains of Southern California.

 Founded in 1982 by Taizan Maezumi Roshi, one of the pioneers of American Zen, Yokoji started life as a summer training center for the Zen Center of Los Angeles.
 Since 1995, Yokoji has been functioning as a year-round Zen Training Center for residents and non-residents under the direction of the abbot, Tenshin Fletcher Roshi.